Robo3D/Robo-iOS-Beta/README.md

 6. Click 'erase' button to format the disk
 7. Close disk utility
 8. Take out sd card

 #### Flash disk image

-1.Search 'Terminal' in the upper right corner of your desktop search function
+1. Search 'Terminal' in the upper right corner of your desktop search function
 2. Once terminal is open type df -h
 		This will bring up a list all of the drives that are on your system
 3. Insert the sd card back into your computer